sds-dubois/snake.ai/README.md

   <img src="https://sds-dubois.github.io/img/projects/snake_game.gif" alt="Game demo" />
 </p>

+This project provides
+- an interface for a multi-player snake game inpired by [slither.io](http://slither.io/)
+- implementations of various agents based on reinforcement learning (Q-learning, Policy Gradients) and game theory (adversarial search such as Minimax, Alpha-beta pruning ...)

+The multiagent nature of this game provides endless opportunities to explore RL algorithms (eg. curriculum learning, how opponents during training episodes impact learned behaviors, ...) and is also a nice way of assessing the relative performance of each methods.
+In addition, it is also possible to study how different reward functions or game rules will shape the agents' strategies: for example, is it better to grow as much as possible by eating candies or to try and kill other players to end the game as quickly as possible?

-Read the [blog post](https://sds-dubois.github.io/2017/01/03/Multiplayer-Snake-AI.html) to get an overview of this project, as well as some details on the reinforcement learning methods implemented (Q-learning with function approximation by neural networks).
+Read [this blog post](https://sds-dubois.github.io/2017/01/03/Multiplayer-Snake-AI.html) to get an overview of this project as well as some details on one of the reinforcement learning methods implemented (Q-learning with function approximation by neural networks).

 ## Visualizing individual games